Interdisciplinary Regional Workshop

 - What would convergent research for protecting our water systems (lakes, rivers, reservoirs, and snowpack) look like?

-These are the central questions of this two-and-a-half-day workshop.
+These are the central questions of this three day workshop.

 - To develop a model for convergent research between physical scientists, social scientists, humanists, engineers, and non-academic stakeholders for protecting water in our region.

 - To identify the environmental and social threats to our water systems and key gaps in knowledge that would be required to address them.

 - To create a network of diverse researchers, scholars, and community partners across our region committed to protecting water and to build capacity for transdisciplinary and multi-partner convergent research.

 - Development of new collaborations across our region to protect water security and better meet needs of communities.

 - Strategies for successful convergent research and ideas for addressing current gaps in knowledge that would help protect water in our region.